Wine Scores: Love Them, Hate Them, Here to Stay?

 So you want to know the score huh?
 Most folks want do want to know the score, especially when it comes to their favorite team, but we as vino-sapiens like to know the score on lots of things besides wine.
 We rate or score everything from cars to coffee, so should it be any surprise to find scores attached to wine.
 But for some when it comes to scoring wine; some folks begin to get a little squeamish and will loudly voice their opinions about how 'unfair' it's.
 The say, "well one man's perfectly ripe green apple, is another man's tart and bitter experience'.

 After all, we’re talking about a 'sensory' experiences and not everyone has the same experiences that we do.
 Even Mrs. Cuvee and I can differ on some wines to my surprise because mostly we are aligned.
 But still, there are those outliers which defy my understanding and hers.
 But that said, let us take chocolate, for example, everyone [nearly] loves and appreciates it, some have no interest in it at all, but those folks are what we call the exception.
-You can't make a set of rules for the exceptions, you simply must discount their interpretation.
+You can't make a set of rules for the exceptions, you simply must discount their interpretation as an outlier of human experience.

-So when you take the odd exceptions out of the scoring equation, you'll find that the points really start to make sense and that they become a good barometer.
+So when you take the odd exceptions out of the wine scoring equation, you'll find that the points really start to make sense and that they become a good barometer of the good, the bad and the ugly.
 The scoring system in place [the 100 point scale], used by many of the major publications; it's a system [yes, flawed] which works for everyday folks who don't taste hundreds of wines each and every year.
 The best advice about the whole point’s scheme [yes, it's a scheme oh-my] is to find someone [a reviewer] who closely matches their own preferences in wine, [yes, mentioned before] especially when in doubt about a certain producer or region of unfamiliarity.
-I follow a couple reviewers who are not well known in the glossy magazine genre, but whose advice on a region I adore, is as close to my own, thus making 'buy' decisions relatively easy.
+I follow a couple reviewers who are not well known in the glossy magazine genre, but whose advice on a region I adore, is as close to my own, thus making a 'buy' decision relatively easy.

 Now, if you have ever wondered how I come up the scores for the wines that I review, well then you are in luck.
 Because today, I'm going to spill the beans, as it were.
 Perhaps you may have been wondering what a certain score means.
 If you've ever had either of those questions, but somehow never made your way over to my "about the review process" page, I've decided to put it out here, front and center.
 That way, there's no question about what the points mean and what they will mean to you if you happen to be silly enough to follow my recommendations.